-Applications should include a high-quality project abstract that summarizes the proposed project in 250-400 words.
+Applications should include a high-quality project abstract that summarizes the proposed project in 250 words or less.
 Project abstracts should be-

-- Written for a general public audience. - Submitted as a separate attachment with "Project Abstract" as part of its file name. - Single-spaced, using a standard 12-point font (Times New Roman) with 1-inch margins.
+- Written for a general public audience. - Submitted as a separate attachment with "Project Abstract" as part of its file name. - Single-spaced, using a standard 12-point font (Times New Roman) with 1-inch margins. - The project abstract should provide an outline limited to the scope of the FY 2018 Coverdell program. - Example format: - One to two sentences for statement of the problem. - o Three to four sentences outlining how this year's award will be utilized. - One to two sentences describing the outcome.